SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 > - **12-16:** 6 damage
 > - **17+:** 7 damage
 >
-> **Effect:** Until the start of the skeleton's next turn, the target takes 2 damage the first time they willingly move on their turn
+> **Effect:** Until the start of the skeleton's next turn, the target takes 2 damage the first time they willingly move on their turn.

 > ❇️ **Bone Spur (2 Malice)**
 >